agriffi10/react-starter/.github/ISSUE_TEMPLATE/technical_task.md

 ---
-name: Feature request
+name: Technical Task
-about: Suggest an idea for this project
+about: Create a backlog items for a non-user facing enhancement
-title: "[FEATURE] - "
+title: "[TECH TASK] - "
 labels: enhancement
 assignees: ""
 ---

 ## Description

-### Give a short description of the feature request
+### Give a short description of the task

 ## Value Statement